-The primary objective of the 24-7 Dad® fatherhood classes offered by SpoFI:
+The primary objective of 24-7 Dad® fatherhood classes offered by SpoFI:

-Help fathers develop the character qualities they need to strengthen or develop a positive, enduring relationship with their children and reconcile broken relationships to improve co-parenting.
+Help fathers develop the character qualities they need to strengthen or develop a positive, enduring relationship with their children and strengthen relationships to improve co-parenting.

 The 24-7 Dad® curriculum is an evidence-based program

 It’s used by hundreds of organizations across the country.
 Research shows these classes help dads significantly develop pro-fathering knowledge, attitudes and skills.
 SpoFI has been offering these classes using certified facilitators since September of 2018.

 The desired outcomes of this training are to help fathers: